marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 ---
 layout: post
 title: From Microservices to Kubernetes with Quarkus (2/2) - Monitoring
+author: rmarcello
 date: 2021-01-30 00:00:00 +0000
-description: A microservices event booking application developed using Quarkus
-img: starevent-quarkus-2/starevent-quarkus.png
-fig-caption: starevent-quarkus-2/starevent-quarkus.png
+image: assets/images/starevent-quarkus-2/starevent-quarkus.png
-tags: [quarkus, quarkusio, microservices, docker, kubernetes, java, prometheus, grafana, mysql]
+categories: [quarkus, quarkusio, microservices, docker, kubernetes, java, prometheus, grafana, mysql]
+comments: false
 ---

 During the [previous article](https://marcelloraffaele.github.io/from-microservices-to-kubernetes-with-quarkus-1/) I talked about how was quick and simple to make a small microservices architecture using Quarkus as Cloud Native Stack.
 I presented an example application and built it from scratch to deploy on Kubernetes.
 It was a very positive experience because Quarkus give to the developer a set of extensions and plugins that give the opportunity to use the fresher technology in a very productively way making easy the developer's life.